I treat my role as psychotherapist with great honor and privilege.

 It is my belief that you know far more about yourself than I will ever comprehend.

-Thus, it is crucial for us to establish a strong relationship founded on trust and respect, in order to work collaboratively in a safe space, to discover how we can enhance your life.
+Thus, it is crucial for us to establish a strong relationship founded in trust and respect, in order to work collaboratively in a safe space, to discover how we can enhance your life.

 I specialize in helping clients establish a stronger sense of self and improve interpersonal relationships.
 Having a background in Sensorimotor Psychotherapy, family systems and mindfulness meditation, my goal is to empower clients to break away from negative patterns in relationships by shifting toward a more actualized self.